Mafiosi/Minecraft_Server_Management/README.md

 ## Description

-Currently there two Operational Version of this Minecraft Server:
+Currently there two operational versions of this Minecraft Server:

--   Minecraft 1.14.4 Vanilla
+-   Minecraft 1.14.4 Vanilla - Aimed for Stability and Long time development
--   Minecraft 1.12.2 Modded
+-   Minecraft 1.12.2 Modded  - Aimed for Mod Testing

-These versions have different objectives regarding stability and long time use.
-For more information read the file(s) inside the Instructions directory for the specific server.
+For more information read the file(s) inside the Instructions directory for each specific server.
-A List of current mods is presented in Instructions\Instruction_Modded.txt
+A list of current mods is presented in Instructions\Instruction_Modded.txt

 ## Repository Contents